stautonico/blackhat-simulator/README.md

 actual machine they're running on.
 However, due to my lack of knowledge of C++ (and probably many other reasons), I hit a dead-end and put the project on pause for a while.
 I decided to re-start the project in python (without some features I originally wanted) because I am much more knowledgeable when it comes to python.
-Note that this software is still in very early stages and is subject to change.
+Note that this software is still in very early stages, and many parts are subject to change.
 <br />

 **Note**: Some of the games "implementations" are only loosely based on their real world counterpart for one or more of